multiformats/js-multiaddr-to-uri/README.md

 # About

-This module allows easy conversion of Multiaddrs to URLs.
+This module allows easy conversion of Multiaddrs to string URIs.

-## Example - Converting multiaddrs to URLs
+## Example - Converting multiaddrs to string URIs

 ```js
 import { multiaddrToUri } from '@multiformats/multiaddr-to-uri'